Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Empirical illustration

 \textcite{altuug1998effect} introduces a framework to understand female labor supply that takes into account aggregate shocks and time non-separable preferences.
 In their model, agents gain utility from consumption and leisure.
-Under their specification of consumption and Pareto optimality, the consumption component of flow utility is:
+Under their specification of consumption and Pareto optimality, individual $i$ at time $t$ generates utility from consumption as:

 The term $(\eta_{i}\lambda_{t})$ is the shadow value of consumption, which is estimated from data on consumption.
-The term ($\nu_{i}\omega_{t}\exp(\gamma_{3}'x_{Wit})l_{it}$) represents an individual's earnings, which is equal to the amount of time they spend working conditional on participating, $l_{it}$, multiplied by their marginal product.
-The individual-specific marginal product of labor consists of unobserved aggregate and individual productivity effects ($\omega_{t},\nu_{i}$) in addition to a component that depends on covariates $x_{it}$.
+The term ($\beta_{i}\omega_{t}\exp(\gamma_{3}'x_{Wit})l_{i,t}$) represents an individual's predicted earnings,\footnote{For clarity, in this section I will denote permanent unobserved heterogeneity as $\beta_i$.} which is equal to the amount of time they spend working conditional on participating, $l_{i,t}$, multiplied by their marginal product.
+The individual-specific marginal product of labor consists of unobserved aggregate and individual productivity effects ($\omega_{t},\beta_{i}$) in addition to a component that depends on covariates $x_{Wi,t}$.
 These terms are estimated from the wage equation, which is as follows:

-\textcite{altuug1998effect} consider two estimators for the individual-specific productivity $\nu_{i}$.
+\textcite{altuug1998effect} consider two estimators for the individual-specific productivity $\beta_{i}$.
 First, they use the fixed effects estimator from the wage equation above.
 Of course, in the asymptotic framework considered in this paper where $n$ is large but $T$ is fixed, this estimator is subject to the incidental parameters problem and is not consistent in general.
 For the second estimator, the authors assume that the fixed effect is an unknown function of observables, and then estimate that function non-parametrically.
 The observed variables consists of demographic data such as race, marital status and education levels.
 This estimator will be inconsistent if the set of observed variables is misspecified---that is, if individual productivity cannot be written as a function of observed data.
-Furthermore, both estimators require that $\tilde{\epsilon}_{it}-\tilde{\epsilon}_{i1}$ is mean independent of $\nu_{i}$, which restricts how an individual's wage can vary over time.
+The identification results of Section \ref{sec:model} obviate the need to estimate individual-specific productivity from the wage equation.
+Instead, $\beta_{i}$ can be interpreted as a random coefficient in the discrete choice model of labor force participation elaborated below.